-- Advised clients on the permitting and development of mines, electrical generation and transmission projects, other linear infrastructure, LNG terminals, port facilities, and other major projects in various provinces and territories, including BC, Yukon, Nunavut, NWT, Alberta, Saskatchewan and Nova Scotia.
+- Advising clients on the permitting and development of mines, electrical generation and transmission projects, other linear infrastructure, LNG terminals, port facilities, and other major projects in various provinces and territories, including BC, Yukon, Nunavut, NWT, Alberta, Saskatchewan, Ontario and Nova Scotia.

-- Assisted numerous clients in matters before other regulatory boards in western Canada and the Canadian North, many of which are very large projects that are major economic drivers in the provinces and territories in which they are located.
+- Representing clients in matters before other regulatory boards and statutory decision-makers in western Canada and the Canadian North, many of which are very large projects that are major economic drivers in the provinces and territories in which they are located.

-- Advised a number of clients on the current and potential future liabilities relating to the acquisition of current and historic industrial properties.
+- Advising on the current and potential future liabilities associated with the acquisition or sale of industrial properties.

-- Represented several major mining companies in the acquisition of advanced exploration or mining properties in BC, Saskatchewan, Ontario and throughout the Canadian North.
+- Advising major mining companies in the acquisition of advanced exploration or mining properties in BC, Saskatchewan, Ontario and throughout the Canadian North.

-- Assisted clients with identifying the need for and obtaining federal, provincial, territorial or indigenous environmental/impact assessment certificates/approvals, fisheries authorizations, water licences, waste authorizations, environmental assessment certificates and other authorizations for mines, mills, hydroelectric facilities, clean power generation, railroads, transmission lines, marine facilities, large-scale real estate development, and other natural resource or infrastructure projects.
+- Developing regulatory roadmaps, including identifying the need for and obtaining federal, provincial, territorial or indigenous environmental/impact assessment certificates/approvals, fisheries authorizations, water licences, waste authorizations, navigable waters approvals and other authorizations for mines, mills, hydroelectric facilities, clean power generation, railroads, transmission lines, marine facilities, large-scale real estate development, and other natural resource or infrastructure projects.